2015–16 Azerbaijan Premier League

-The 2015–16 Azerbaijan Premier League was the 24th season of Azerbaijan Premier League, the Azerbaijani professional league for association football clubs, since its establishment in 1992.
-Qarabağ were the defending champions, having won the 2014–15 Azerbaijan season.
+The 2015–16 Azerbaijan Premier League was the 24th season of Azerbaijan Premier League, the top tier of Azerbaijani professional league for association football clubs, since its establishment in 1992.
+Qarabağ were the defending champions, having won the 2014–15 season.

 Teams

 Zira FK entered the Premier League one year after their formation, and Kapaz PFK returned to the top level after two years of absence.
-Zira and Kapaz became fifth and ninth, respectively, in the 2014–15 First Division.
+Zira and Kapaz came fifth and ninth, respectively, in the 2014–15 First Division.
 They replaced Araz-Naxçıvan PFK, which withdrew from the league in November 2014, and Baku FC, which was relegated at the end of the previous season.

 On 21 June 2015 the Professional Football League of Azerbaijan announced that Simurq PIK had refused to play in the 2015–16 Premier League due to ongoing financial problems.
-They were replaced by Ravan Baku FK, which became third in the 2014–15 First Division after they were relegated from the Premier League one season earlier.
+They were replaced by Ravan Baku FK, which came third in the 2014–15 First Division after they were relegated from the Premier League one season earlier.